feelpp/feelpp/GettingStarted/GettingStarted.md

 <a href="#" class="top">top</a>
 <hr>

-\section library Using systems library
+# library Using systems library

-\subsection Unis Unix: dependencies
+## Unis Unix: dependencies
 In order to install \feel on Unix systems (other than Mac OS X, if you have a Macintosh, please go to \ref Mac), you have to install many dependencies before.
 Those libraries and programs are necessary for the compilation and installation of the \feel libraries.<br>